-- 1. Sample course scope and sequence for core subjects are listed in Appendix B. - 2.
+- 1. Sample course scope and sequence for core subject is listed in Appendix B. - 2.
 Identify how this curriculum aligns with the proposed charter school's mission, targeted student population, and North Carolina Accountability Model.

-The Academy will implement research-based instructional strategies identified by Robert Marzano in What Works in Schools in order to achieve its mission of preparing students for success to and through college.
+The School will implement research-based instructional strategies identified by Robert Marzano in What Works in Schools in order to achieve its mission of preparing students for leadership and entrepreneurship in college and career.

-The Academy will use the CSUSA Guaranteed and Viable Curriculum, which is aligned to the NC Accountability Model focusing on mastery of the Common Core State Standards and NC Essential Standards through the NC Standard Course of Study.
+The School will use the Guaranteed and Viable Curriculum, which is aligned to the NC Accountability Model focusing on mastery of the Common Core State Standards and NC Essential Standards through the NC Standard Course of Study.
+The School will hire and train the appropriate number of teachers/para-professionals, to ensure adherence to the federal and state guidelines for class size and caseload, to ensure all necessary IEP services are being implemented.